aztfmod/level0/launchpads/launchpad_opensource/readme.md

 - <b>Self hosted release agents </b> - release agent to deploy the landing zones
 - <b>Identity</b> - Create a set of Azure AD applications, security groups and managed service identities to enable a least privilege GitOps environment.
 For example when a DevOps engineer deploys a landing zones the CAF rover uses the logged-in Azure session to check if the user has access to the Key Vault access policy.
 If the DevOps engineer is member of the Azure AD security group the rover will pull some secrets and impersonate the Terraform deployments under that Azure AD application's privileges.
 We use that pattern to simplify the transition to a pipeline execution that only support Azure AD applications or MSIs.

-## Transitioning from manual steps to 100% automation

-The problem the launchpad is solving is the transition from manual steps to manage the lifecycle of your Azure infrastructure services to automated, tested and secured lifecycle management of your landing zones.
-The main challenges customers are facing when starting their journey to the cloud is to define the logical steps to follow to enable the cloud services and get their first applications live into production.
-That journey can be quite long depending on the complexity of the organization, internal compliance processes and regulation imposed to the industry.

-The Microsoft Cloud Adoption Framework defines various steps to help the customer defining that journey and for each steps include guidance, checklist and recommendations.
-The objectives of the CAF Terraform Landing Zones is to provide an Azure environment that will help the customer accelerate that adoption journey by learning through building and deploying landing zones and blueprints.

-Infrastructure as Code (IaC) needs an environment landscape to enable innovation without impacting a development or production environment.
-Therefore embracing the software industry best practices like building artifacts, using semantic versioning, testing through different dimensions like integration, performance, reliability, disaster recovery, load and releasing to non-production and production is the new norm to deliver enterprise-grade IaC.

-The successful implementations tend to focus on building first a sandpit / innovation hub environment where all the stakeholders (IT operations, security, compliance, information protection, finance and business) define their requirements.
-The DevOps team build, automate, test modules, blueprints and landing zones to create an infrastructure environment that is good enough.

-The CAF open source landing zones deliver those services to enable multiple DevOps developers to co-create, reuse and configure the various parts of the landing zones:

-* <b>CAF currated modules</b> - is a set of community-driven terraform module written for a production grade environment.
-They are the building blocks of the blueprints.
-They include the traditional non-function requirements (NFR) like diagnostics, naming convention, tagging, cost management and security to name few of them.
-The modules guarantee some consistency across all blueprints.
-For example a module can be a virtual machine, a SQL database.
-* <b>CAF blueprints</b> - the blueprints or terraform services consumes multiples CAF curated modules to build an infrastructure solution.
-There are some examples in the CAF Terraform edition of public blueprints shared mainly to show our customers how to build a blueprint.
-Blueprints can be private.
-Some partner are already building industry specific blueprints.
-In the CAF Terraform framework we have different categories of blueprints like governance, security, operations, networking or infrastructure platforms like Azure Kubernetes Services, SAP HANA or Azure Web App to name few of them.
-* <b>CAF landing zone</b> - a landing zone orchestrates the deployment of multiple blueprints.
-It targets an Azure subscription to deploy the landing zones.

 ## Proposed coming features